 Images too need some level of personalization.
 Random stock photography is not so easy to obtain but it is cheap.
 As it is free / cheap, it is also generic and not specific to what you are talking about in your email.
-Everyone who is seeing the image can use it; there is no exclusivity or brand appeal about it either.
+Everyone seeing the image can use it; there is no exclusivity or brand appeal about it.

 Besides, most stock photographs don’t exactly match your purpose statement for the graphic.
 It could easily become irrelevant.

-Hiring a decent graphic designer is the only way to ensure authentic, unique, customized, and highly relevant images.
+Hiring a decent graphic designer can result in authentic, unique, customized, and highly relevant images.
 Images that match the content help enhance the overall value of the email.
 They can help you convert better.

 It could be a proof of the offer or your product.
-You can also include client testimonials through images in your email, thus providing social proof to the client.
+You can also include client testimonials with images in your email, thus providing social proof to the potential customers.
 An image can also act as a supplement to the text of your email.

-A call-to-action is a simple text that is placed on the “Click Here” button on your email.
+A call-to-action is a simple text that is placed on the “Click Here” button in your email.
 It’s job is to entice the user to visit the page, avail the offer or visit your blog – it can lead the visitors anywhere you want.
 It’s the gateway to a whole world of possibilities.
-This is why it is so crucial for an email to have an engaging CTA text.
+This is why it is so crucial for an email to have an engaging CTA.

 The CTA has to be based on one single benefit; cramming too many benefits into one CTA only makes it awkward to read.
 The text and the CTA work together.
-So, CTA must have related content around it that inspires the users to click it.
+So, the CTA must be like a conclusion of the email content.

 Email marketing is immensely beneficial to brands for two reasons:

 To achieve the second objective, you have to encourage your current readers to share your content within their own networks.
-Social sharing buttons inside the email make sharing easy; the user does not have to visit to the website.
+Social sharing buttons inside the email make sharing easy; the user does not have to visit your website.